eliheuer/cairo-drawbot/README.md

 ```
 python3 -m venv drawbot
 ```
-Now `cd` into the directory and enter:
+Now `cd` into the directory and start the virtual environment:
 ```
+cd drawbot
 source bin/activate
 ```
+To exit venv at any time enter `deactivate`.

 Note: This works for most shells like BASH and ZSH, but if you are using a non-standard shell like fish another method is used.

 Now we need to install our dependencies. there is a file in the root directory of this project called requirements.txt, it contains a list of dependencies used to build this project, it should look something like this:
 ```
-pycairo==1.15.4
-fonttools==3.17.0
-ufoLib==2.1.0
-defcon==0.3.5
+cairocffi
+numpy
 ```
-Instead of installing each dependency sepratly, we can install them all at once by entering:
+Instead of installing each dependency separately, we can install them all at once by entering:
 ```
 pip install -U -r requirements.txt
 ```
 You must have `pip` installed for this to work, see install instructions [here](https://pip.pypa.io/en/stable/installing/).

-At any time you can use `pip list` to list th ecurrently installed dependencies.
+At any time you can use `pip list` to list the currently installed dependencies.

 Now we will install cairodrawbot in editable mode, so we can make changes to the code and test those changes without reinstalling each time.
-Navigate the the root directory of the project and enter:
+Navigate the root directory of the project and enter:
 ```
 pip install --editable .
 ```
-After installing in editable mode you can run `pip list` and see that our dependencies and cairodrawbot are installed. cairodrawbot should have an extra note showing it's location, beacuse it was installed with `--editable`, you should get something like this:
+After installing in editable mode you can run `pip list` and see that our dependencies and cairodrawbot are installed. cairodrawbot should have an extra note showing its location, because it was installed with `--editable`, you should get something like this:
 ```
 (drawbot) > $ pip list
 cairocffi (0.8.0)